genesiscommunitysuccess/docs/docs/euc-replace/generate-the-reference-app.md

 You can run the mvn command either locally (in the server, local vm, wsl or cloud instance where the LCNC Platform is installed) or a separate local dev machine.
 In our example, we are using the same machine as before for consistency.

-Run the mvncommand:
+Run the mvn command:

-mvn archetype:generate -DarchetypeArtifactId=genesis-archetype -DarchetypeGroupId=global.genesis -DgroupId=global.genesis -Dversion=1.0.0-SNAPSHOT -DarchetypeVersion=5.1.2-RC -DartifactId=ref_data_app -B
+**mvn archetype:generate -DarchetypeArtifactId=genesis-archetype -DarchetypeGroupId=global.genesis -DgroupId=global.genesis -Dversion=1.0.0-SNAPSHOT -DarchetypeVersion=5.1.2-RC -DartifactId=ref_data_app -B**

 This gives you the following project structure:

-\**screengab from Jose
+> screengab from Jose

 Move the generated ref_data_app/cfg files (from previous DictionaryBuilder and AppGen steps) to the ref_data_app-config/src/main/resources/cfg folder.

 Move the generated ref_data_app/scripts files (request server, data server and event handler) to the ref_data_app-script-config/src/main/resources/scripts folder.

-Build maven project with mvn install.
+Build a maven project with mvn install.

+Show archetype generation in intellij

+Again, you need to move the script and config files.
+Have these to hand, so you can copy them easily:

+Move the generated ref_data_app/cfg files (from previous DictionaryBuilder and AppGen steps) to the ref_data_app-config/src/main/resources/cfg folder.

-Show archetype generation in intellij and repeat step 10) (have files at hand so we can copy them easily).
+Move the generated ref_data_app/scripts files (request server, data server and event handler) to the ref_data_app-script-config/src/main/resources/scripts folder. (have files at hand so we can copy them easily).

-Build maven project with mvn install in intellij
+Build a maven project with mvn install in intellij

+> screengrab of result